-Club sports include cheerleading, dance, men's ice hockey, karate, men's lacrosse, racquetball, women's rowing, men's and women's rugby, squash, tennis, Ultimate Frisbee, and men's volleyball.
+Club sports include cheerleading, dance, men's ice hockey, karate, men's and women's lacrosse, racquetball, women's rowing, men's and women's rugby, soccer, squash, tennis, Ultimate Frisbee, and men's volleyball.

 Campus Ministry

 The chaplains in Campus Ministry address the spiritual needs of Bryant students and staff.
 Catholic, Jewish, Muslim, and Protestant chaplains are available to serve as sources of support, guidance, and spiritual development for all members of the University community.